• Campus Operational

 Michelle Capener

-Michelle Berry Capener, MS, LPC is both a Licensed Professional Counselor and a Certified School Counselor with over two decades of experience in public education.
+Michelle Berry Capener, MS, LPC, is both a Licensed Professional Counselor and a Certified School Counselor with over two decades of experience in public education.
 She began her career working for a non-profit organization at an elementary campus.
 She later served as a behavior specialist at a high school and a counselor at a middle school.
 She spent the remainder of her time at the District level supporting counselors and AVID (Advancement Via Individual Determination) for a district with an enrollment of about 25,000 students.
-Michelle also facilitated over 25 Fifth Grade Career Fairs, featuring over 60 community volunteers and serving over 700 students per occurrence.
+Michelle also facilitated over 25 Fifth Grade Career Fairs, featuring more than 60 community volunteers and serving over 700 students per event.

 Michelle’s varied experience at all grade levels and her serving in both campus and district roles have provided her with valuable insights.
 Her commitment to establishing consistency within the district and monitoring compliance with state mandates was designed to strengthen and support District initiatives at all levels.
 In addition, her attention to detail and exceptional organizational skills allowed her to successfully orchestrate large district-wide events while simultaneously providing critical support to staff.

 Michelle has been married to her husband, Todd, for over 25 years.
 She is a proud mother to her son, Jordan, who attends Dallas Baptist University.
-She is also an animal lover and enjoys spending time with her two cats, Jake and Daphne, and her beloved pup, Maggie.
-Michelle loves spending time on and near the water and aspires one day to live near the ocean.
+She is also an animal lover and enjoys spending time with her two cats, Jake and Daphne, as well as her beloved pup, Maggie.
+Michelle loves spending time on and near the water and aspires to live near the ocean one day.
 Personal activities include attending church, reading, enjoying live music, exercising, and spending time with friends and family.

 Nancy Rouse

-Nancy’s stent as District webmaster was where she first met Debby Moore, a colleague.
-Debby was developing policies, regulations, and procedures for the school district, and Nancy created a website to house the “Regs,” which became invaluable in editing and posting the documents.
-In 2016, shortly before retiring, Debby again approached Nancy, this time to join TxSP to edit documents and help manage the new TxSP website.
+Nancy’s stint as District webmaster was where she first met Debby Moore, a colleague.
+Debby was developing policies, regulations, and procedures for the school district, and Nancy created a website to house the “Regs,” editing and posting the documents on the Intranet.
+In 2016, shortly before retiring, Debby approached Nancy again, this time to join TxSP to edit documents and help manage the new TxSP website.
 So impressed by the regulations and best practices being developed, Nancy has continued to support her as a valued customer service representative and document and website manager.

 Nancy has three grown sons, two daughters-in-law, and five grandchildren—four boys and, finally, a girl.
-She enjoys her most precious gift, her family, and the time she spends with them vacationing, camping, fishing, and laughing.
+She enjoys her most precious gift: her family, and the time she spends with them, whether vacationing, camping, fishing, or laughing.

 Ri Trotter